cogip/simulation/docs/index.md

 Monitors can send commands to `Copilot` which forwards them to `mcu-firmware`.

 The touchscreen displays the `Copilot` dashboard using an web browser embedded in the Raspberry Pi.

+`RobotCam` controls the camera embedded in the robot, stream the video on the web server and detect samples using Aruco tags.

 This repository also provides some tools to help debugging other robot components.